A letter from Afghanistan

 Indiana State Library website named to Family Tree Magazine’s list of best state websites for genealogy in 2016

-We are pleased to announce that the Indiana State Library (ISL) website was recently named to Family Tree Magazine’s list of “75 Best State Websites for Genealogy in 2016.”
-This list appears in the December 2016 issue of Family Tree Magazine and it can also be accessed for free here.
+We are pleased to announce that the Indiana State Library website was recently named to Family Tree Magazine’s list of “75 Best State Websites for Genealogy in 2016.”
+This list appears in the December 2016 issue of Family Tree Magazine.
 The list honors the best websites specializing in genealogy research for each of the 50 United States.
 No matter where your ancestors lived within the United States, this list will be of immense help in tracing your American ancestors.

 From Family Tree Magazine: